KargJonas/ui-generator-functions/README.md

 ### What is the purpose of this?
 This could be an alternative to the react-hooks syntax for using "state" in function-components.
 (Yes - the code above works, you can try it yourself in `test/index.js`, `test/bundle.js` contains a complete jsx-to-js transpiler and a ui-library).

+### No-this does not necessarily have anything to do with React.